Looking Back at CodeLaunch 7 Winner: KidStrong

 Megin added: “It’s all about creating the most impact.
 Whatever’s best for the kids, that’s where we focus our attention.
 And winning CodeLaunch — an amazing experience from start to finish — means we’ll be further along towards our goal of helping kids on a larger scale.”

-Each CodeLaunch winner is rewarded with a three-day hackathon with a five-person team of Code Authority’s expert architects, designers, and coders.
-The goal is to give the recipient a huge push forward in developing their business.
+Each CodeLaunch winner is rewarded a three-day hackathon with a five-person team of expert architects, designers, and developers.
+The goal is to give the recipient a huge push forward in developing their business in as short a time as possible.

 The KidStrong team was excited to spend time with the team — taking the ideas they’d had for a long time and actually put some code behind it.